-Family, friends say farewell to National Guard veteran
+Family, friends say farewell to Farmington veteran

 FARMINGTON – During a memorial service today, family and friends remembered a local veteran who was part of a lawsuit that tried to hold contractors responsible for health problems service members said were caused by the burning of hazardous waste in Iraq and Afghanistan.